stbenjam/git-clone-fork/README.md

 # git clone-fork

-**git clone-fork**: clones a repository, and if it is a fork of a GitHub repository, sets that repo as a remote named 'upstream'.
+Clones a repository, and if it is a fork of a GitHub repository, sets that repo as a remote named 'upstream'.

-This isn't particularly robust or well tested, I was just scratching an itch when I was setting up a new machine, and had a lot of repos to setup.
-There might be something out there that does this already, but I didn't find anything.

 ## Motivation